If you don’t have a lot of cash, PC gaming may sound like it’s not for you, especially when supposedly-cheaper-for-gaming consoles are on the market.

 We hate recommending HDDs below 2TB, due to the poor value proposition that they offer.
 This Seagate Barracuda drive is amazing for storage/price, and we highly recommend replacing the hard drive in your build with this if you can afford the extra squeeze.

 The EVGA GTX 1050 Ti provided here is also low-profile and very well-built for its price.
 Due to EVGA’s great build quality and excellent customer service, we highly recommend this card as an upgrade to your build.
+It’ll give you a pretty huge performance boost over the included GPU, allowing you power well beyond that of the Xbox One

 Due to the lack of an intake fan with the case, we highly recommend you buy one of these to use as an intake for your PC.
 Good airflow will ensure optimal performance and a long life for your components!